samwulily/User-Task-Management/readme.md

 7. open your web browser and type 192.168.10.10
 If you installed OK, you can see the Task and User Management

+8. click register
+At the beginning, there has no users, so you have to register the first user.